 FULL STEAM AHEAD (June 18 – 22, 2018) Explore Science, Technology, Engineering, Art, and Math through this hands-on week.
 Campers will learn about nature’s amazing adaptations and how humans have mimicked those adaptations with our inventions.
 To register your child for "Nature, Quest, Be A Scientist, or Full STEAM Ahead" summer camp, fill in and submit the Registration Forms.

 Our 4th grade field studies program is a two-day field trip.
 One day is spent exploring our natural land habitats and the other is spent exploring the Peace River or Lemon Bay estuaries.
 This is a curriculum based program, with knowledgeable naturalist guides.

 3rd grade Estuary & Manatee programs are available for third grade level students.
 This program is held in the classroom.
 CHEC staff visits schools and presents an informative, educational program to the students.
-These programs are free to the class, thanks to our sponsors.
+These programs are free to the classes, thanks to our sponsors.

 Punta Gorda Canal Program volunteers monitor 6 canal locations within Punta Gorda Isles and Burnt Store Isles; testing pH, temperature, salinity, dissolved oxygen and more.
-Attached are the most recent analysis results

 Anyone can adopt a pond; family, civic or non-profit organizations, schools, environmental groups, commercial or private enterprises.
 The group's only obligation is to provide clean-up for their adopted ponds at regularly scheduled times.
 In exchange for service, a sign will be posted near the pond to recognize the volunteers or organization.